pytorch/tutorials/recipes_source/profile_with_itt.rst

      main()

-The `launch.sh` bash script to wrap all manual steps is shown below.
+The `launch.sh` bash script, mentioned in the Intel® VTune™ Profiler GUI screenshot, to wrap all manual steps is shown below.

 .. code:: bash